beatadeleon/ESD_G8T5_PetAdopt/README.md

 # How to set up
 1. All the services and yaml files are under 'app' folder
-2. Set current directory to '/app' and enter'docker compose up' in terminal to start all the services.
+2. Set current directory to '/app' and enter 'docker compose up' in terminal to start all the services.
 3. Enter 'npm run serve' to access the UI.

 # Accounts to use